srtucker22/glipchat/README.md

 1. Clone the project <code>git clone https://github.com/srtucker22/quasar.git</code>
 2. Go to the primary directory <code>cd quasar</code>
-3. Make the Radium repo local <a href="https://github.com/markoshust/meteor-radium/issues/5">(current Radium workaround)</a> <code>git submodule update --init</code>
-4. Add a settings.json to the primary directory <code>touch settings.json</code>
+3. Add a settings.json to the primary directory <code>touch settings.json</code>
-5. Add your personal settings for the following services included in quasar (or remove the ones you don't want)
+4. Add your personal settings for the following services included in quasar (or remove the ones you don't want)

         {
           "google" : {